 Our slightly spiced lemon curd recipe is pretty traditional, with just a gentle hint of spice.
 You can use this tart and creamy concoction to liven up toasted bread, make a delightful cake filling, or even use as a cocktail base.

 The heat comes from cayenne pepper powder, but the amount used makes this recipe mild enough for the whole family to enjoy.
 In fact, my kids cannot get enough of it on their morning toast.
 Of course, feel free to adjust the amount of cayenne pepper up if you want something a little spicier.

 Don’t panic if the lemon curd seems a little thin after cooking.
 The curd will set in the refrigerator as the butter cools, thickening it in the process.

 Note: There will be a thick skin that will form on top of the jar.
-You can avoid this by cutting some greaseproof paper and leaving it on the surface of the jar.
-Or simply scoop it off the top when first using the lemon curd.
-The skin is just as delicious as the rest of the jar so no need to throw it away.
+You can avoid this by cutting some greaseproof paper and leaving it on the jar’s surface.
+Or scoop it off the top when first using the lemon curd.
+The skin is just as delicious as the rest of the jar, so there’s no need to throw it away.

 Slightly Spiced Lemon Curd

 - Use a fine grater to zest one of the lemons and place the zest into a small saucepan.